 The Lost World of Genesis One

-In this astute mix of cultural critique and biblical studies, John H. Walton presents and defends twenty propositions supporting a literary and theological understanding of Genesis 1 within the context of the ancient Near Eastern world.
+What was God’s intention for the beginning portions of the Bible?
+What is its cultural context?
+In this highly readable volume, John Walton formulates a literary and theological understanding of Genesis 1 within the context of the ancient Near Eastern world.

 What about the Bible?